cesarnieblam/cesarnieblam/Troubleshooting.md

 ### No module named 'xxx'

-A `ModuleNotFoundError` indicates that the dependencies have not been installed.
+A `ModuleNotFoundError` indicates that the dependencies have not been correctly installed.

 ### Module 'xxx' has no attribute 'xxx'

-A `AttributeError`  indicates that the dependencies have not been installed.
+A `AttributeError` indicates that the dependencies have not been correctly installed.

 ### Learn from others